harness/developer-hub/docs/security-testing-orchestration/get-started/onboarding-guide.md

 * Git account and Personal Access Token — If you are scanning a repo, you need an account and access token with the Git provider.
 * Docker Hub account — STO uses Docker-in-Docker to run scans.
 The Pipeline needs to pull the **docker:dind** image from Docker Hub.
-* [Kubernetes cluster](#install-the-harness-delegate) — Infrastructure for running builds.
+* A [build infrastructure](#set-up-a-build-infrastructure-for-sto) for executing pipelines and scanning targets.

 ### Harness User Requirements

-* To set up STO, you need Administrative privileges at the Account level (Account Admin role).
-It is not enough to have Administrative privileges at the Project level (Project Admin role).
 * Developers need a Security Testing Developer role to run tests and view results.
 * Security Operations staff need a Security Testing SecOps role to run tests, view results, and approve security exemptions.
+* To assign these roles, you need an Account Admin role.
+Project Admin permissions aren't enough.

 ### Harness Account Requirements